corvuscrypto/c-runner/Readme.md

 }
 ```

 Then before my `printLevel` call I create an if statement that checks for this flag, then clears the screen if it is not 0 before resetting the flag to await the next resize event.
 It is not enough to just clear the screen, however.
 We have to also end the current screen and re-initialize it (this loads the new size information so that our `getmaxyx()` call will get the new, correct size).
 Since I am working with the default global `stdscr`, I can accomplish this with `endwin()` followed by `refresh()`, both placed after a call to `erase()`.
-To add the signal handler I put the `signal(SIGWINCH, &resizeHandler);` call first in my `initGameScreen()` function.
+To add the signal handler I put the `signal(SIGWINCH, &resizeHandler);` call last in my `initGameScreen()` function.

 Now when the game compiles I can freely resize it and the window responds appropriately.
 Just to keep on the same page, here is the way my `render` function looks now: